Kachi-Eng/analysis_seattle_use_of_force/README.md

 When comparing SPD data collection with other police departments (NOPD), we recommend that SPD collect additional UOF data such as reason for use of force, light condition, subject influencing factors, and subject height/build.

 Based on feature input the model outcome has an 82% accuracy at predicting if a Use of Force will occur.
 This information can help develop strategies for reducing the Use of Force incidents.

+## Data
+The data was provided by the Seattle Police Department.
+Some data was gotten from the use of force data from the website of the New Orleans Police Department.
+Check out the website, https://data.nola.gov/Public-Safety-and-Preparedness/NOPD-Use-of-Force-Incidents/9mnw-mbde

 ## Setup